-Pu-erh tea is a delicious, mellow and earthy tea which is a post fermentation tea which is famous worldwide for its distinctly unique qualities.
-Unlike other teas which degrade and lose their freshness with age, Pu-erh tea gets better with age, like a fine vintage wine.
-The fragrance and flavor profiles of the tea change and improve with age throughout the Pu-erh brick, cake or bing, making older and more rare Pu-erh teas in high demand and increase in monetary value with age, and some old, rare Pu-erh teas can sell for upwards of $10,000.
+Pu-erh tea is a post-fermented tea that tastes delicious, mellow and earthy and is very famous worldwide for its distinctive qualities.
+Unlike other teas which degrade and lose their flavor and freshness with age, Pu-erh tea gets better over the years.
+Like a fine vintage wine, the fragrance and flavor of the Pu-erh tea will be improved and its monetary value will increase with age.
+Now, pu-erh tea is in high demand and some top graded Pu-erh tea can sell for $10,000 or even more.

 But Pu-erh tea can only improve with age when stored properly, so let us explore the most ideal ways to store your Pu-erh tea to ensure the highest quality possible.